TurboGrafx-CD System Card

 The Version 3.0 BIOS was launched in Japan in 1991.
 It was initially available built-in with the PC Engine Duo, a model of the console with an integrated CD drive, but was quickly offered as an upgrade to owners of the original CD-ROM² System in the form of the Super System Card, and later as an updated model of the add-on itself known as the Super CD-ROM² unit.
 The later models of the Duo (Duo-R and Duo-RX) also have this BIOS built-in.
 Version 3.0 increases the amount of buffer RAM from 64kB to 256kB, hence the addition of the word Super.
 Games that required this BIOS, which are labelled Super CD-ROM² discs, will display an incompatibility notice when loaded on a prior System Card.

-This BIOS was released in the U.S. 1992 and was similarly offered built-in with the Turbo Duo (the U.S. version of the PC Engine Duo) or as an upgrade for the TurboGrafx-16/CD in the form of the Super System Card (which was available primarily as a mail order).
+This BIOS was released in the U.S. in 1992 and was similarly offered built-in with the Turbo Duo (the U.S. version of the PC Engine Duo) or as an upgrade for the TurboGrafx-16/CD in the form of the Super System Card (which was available primarily as a mail order).
 For the U.S. version of this BIOS, NEC went through the bare minimum effort of localizing it by simply removing the "PC Engine" from the title screen.
 This was due to distribution of TurboGrafx-16 software and hardware shifting from NEC's U.S. subsidiary to Turbo Technologies Inc. (a joint venture between NEC and Hudson Soft), who opted to abandon the TurboGrafx-CD branding for the CD games in favor of keeping the CD-ROM² and Super CD-ROM² branding used in Japan.

 The Arcade Cards, released in 1994, were the final set of upgrades to the PC Engine CD-ROM² System and came in two variants.
 The Arcade Card Duo, designed for PC Engine consoles equipped with the Super CD-ROM², adds 16-Megabits of D-RAM on top of the 256kB of buffer RAM within the hardware.
 Unlike previous System Cards, the change was purely on a hardware level and there was no BIOS update this time, keeping it strictly on Version 3.0.
 People who were still using a PC Engine console with the original CD-ROM² System add-on could opt for the Arcade Card Pro instead, which essentially combines the functionalities of the Arcade Card Duo and the Super System Card into one by adding the 16-Megabits of D-RAM from the former on the top of the 192kB of added buffer RAM and BIOS update from the latter.
 Arcade CD-ROM² discs, which are games that require an Arcade Card, will display an incompatibility notice after loading if the hardware setup does not meet the requirements.

-The Arcade Cards were never released in U.S., as both the TurboGrafx-16 and Turbo Duo were already discontinued by 1994.
+The Arcade Cards were never released in the U.S., as both the TurboGrafx-16 and Turbo Duo were already discontinued by 1994.
 However, a Japanese Arcade Card can be used on a U.S. console through a gray market converter or by installing a region mod into the console, allowing it to play Arcade CD-ROM² discs.
 As with the Japanese consoles, the Turbo Duo requires the Arcade Card Duo, while the TurboGrafx-16/CD combo requires the Arcade Card Pro.